 Case in point: ayah 52, in which Muhammad’s ability to take additional women or exchange out his wives is capped.
 Since the surah had only just opened up to Muhammad the possibility of acquiring any wife/concubine by legal means, it is jarring to have this option closed right after.
 Thus we speculate that ayah 52 was added in later, after Muhammad had taken advantage of his personal loophole more than once.
 After all, Muhammad took on (debatedly) four more wives after Zaynab bint Jahsh for a total of nine simultaneous wives.
 We don’t see another suppression of public outrage against Muhammad’s new marriages in the Quran, so that’s a clue this ayah was added in much later.
 Also, a future surah will threaten Muhammad’s wives with replacement, something this ayah bans.
 With these two internally derived points to argue from, I’m confident that this ayah was added to the surah much later.
 There is no rigid structure or difficult rhyming scheme that would make such additions difficult to incorporate.

 Given Muhammad’s increase in wives, ayah 51 allows Muhammad to pick and choose who he wants to spend time with.
 Traditionally it is understood that Muhammad rotated through his wives daily, with Aisha getting two days since Sawda didn’t want her own.
 This ayah allows Muhammad to postpone and approach the wives as he wills, and when blended with this traditional understanding we might guess this ayah means either that Muhammad is allowed to postpone and resume his usual rotation, or that he can disorder it as he so likes.
 The ayah also allows him to take back to himself any wife who he ʕazal, “set aside/removed/sequestered.”
-Within the justification for this is the idiom “so that their eyes may be cooled,” which has to do with crying, since in Arabic one’s eyes “grow hot” with tears.
+Within the justification for this is the idiom “so that their eyes may be cooled,” which probably has to do with crying, since in Arabic one’s eyes “grow hot” with tears.
 So the sequestered wife is understood to be unwilling in her sequestration, and her tears are open to interpret as remorseful, bitter, or disappointed.
 So depending on whether you want to elevate or criticize Muhammad’s example, you might interpret “…so that they may be pleased with what you have given them — all of them,” to be achieved through either regular allocation of attention or through disciplinary action.
 Since this ayah is nested between two special decrees specific to only Muhammad, it isn’t clear whether this ayah is also only for Muhammad, or whether this provides an example of how to handle multiple wives to all men.

-The Quran has often spoken well of Muhammad, but in a defensive way.
+The Quran has often spoken well of Muhammad, but for the sake of defense.
 For example, it will counter his detractors with the assertions that he was well-regarded in the community, that he has no madness in him, that he has good character.
 This surah goes to another level and praises Muhammad to the believers as an exceptional human being.
 Ayah 21 puts him before the believers as a man to be studied.
 This is the Quranic basis for the precedence of the sunnah –biographical model of Muhammad– in Islam.
 While the Quran has insisted that it is clear and enough, its dependence upon Muhammad has also rendered the prophet’s simplest life choices as potentially sacred instruction.
 Again, this begs the question of where God’s revelation starts and stops in Muhammad’s life, something we aren’t given a matrix for judging.
-Thus the Quran has set up a paradox in which it is supposed to be self-sufficient, but its own words direct people to Muhammad, and external resource.
+Thus the Quran has set up a paradox in which it is supposed to be self-sufficient, but its own words direct people to Muhammad, an external resource.
 And it has set him up as the exceptional man to be copied, but also provided him with exceptions that cannot be copied.

 The believers are commanded in ayah 56 to send blessings upon Muhammad and greet him with peace.
 Now, in and of itself, this ayah doesn’t have that much consequence.
 Given the broader context of this surah, with its broad trend of defusing unrest and negative publicity against Muhammad, redirecting the people to greet Muhammad kindly and with blessings is an understandable thing.
 Greeting all people –even one’s enemies– with blessing is a practice of Islam advocated in the Quran.
 I don’t see in this ayah any special blessing being demanded for Muhammad, and within his lifetime this was a clearly applicable decree.
 What led to this ayah becoming complicated is that Muhammad died, and the people are still left with an ayah specifically commanding them to bless and greet Muhammad with peace.
 This led to Islamic traditions where part of ritual prayer life is praying blessings upon Muhammad, a dead man, and always remembering his name with the tagline “Peace Be Upon Him” or sallallahu alayhi wa-salaam, “God’s blessings be upon him, and peace.”